Cherreads

 "Wait."

 Darren froze.
-His flashlight had caught something on the ground a few feet ahead — a dull glint of metal against the dirt.
-He stepped closer, crouching.
+His flashlight had caught something metallic on the ground.
+He crouched.

 Charlie's eyes widened.
-"Wait — police?
+"Police?
 As in… the ones we saw earlier?"

 "What would the police be doing here?"
 Charlie asked.